Bossche bol: Similar foods

 There is a version of the Bossche Bol twice the size, called a reuzenbol ("giant ball").

 A similar, slightly smaller, common Dutch pastry is the Moorkop — a profiterole which is usually not glazed with chocolate per se, but instead with a chocolate-flavoured glaze, made with cocoa powder.
 Often a puff of whipped cream is put on top of a moorkop.

-Many other regional chocolate-coated, cream-filled treats, such as the German Schokokuss exist.
-These are much smaller, factory-made and sold in unrefrigerated packs.
-Those who choose to, can generally eat them whole, in a single bite.

-These were originally marketed as 'Negerzoenen' ('Negro(id) Kisses'), but after complaints calling this racist, the manufacturer rebranded them simply as '(Buys) Zoenen' ('Buys Kisses') in 2006.

-By contrast, the common 'Moorkoppen', – litterally: 'Moors heads' – were not (yet) criticised the same way, and continue to be sold, name unchanged.
+Despite having a similar etymological meaning as Moorkop ('Moors head') – a Negerzoen ('Negro Kiss'), is a completely different product.
+The filling of the Negerzoen is marshmallow, not whipped cream, and its coating is not profiterole but a thin layer of chocolate.
+After complaints calling the name Negerzoen as racist, the largest manufacturer rebranded them simply as '(Buys) Zoenen' ('Buys Kisses') in 2006.
+By contrast, the common Moorkoppen were not as criticised the same way, and continue to be widely sold, name unchanged.
+However, in order to cause less offence, some retailers now sell them under the name chocoladebol.